QosmosTheQ/sudoku-solver/README.md

 ## License

-This project is open-source and licensed under the [License Name].
+This project is open-source and licensed under the MIT license.
 For more information, please see the `LICENSE` file.

----

-**Note:** Be sure to customize this README.md file to fit your project.
-Update the "License Name" and other fields according to your project's actual status.